Quantum Deep Reinforcement Learning for Robot Navigation Tasks: Introduction

-While these techniques are studied in a variety of machine learning domains, quantum deep reinforcement learning has only recently attracted interest of the machine learning and quantum computing research community alike.
-Existing works~\cite{chen2020, lockwood2020, jerbi2021, skolik2021} demonstrate the applicability of hybrid quantum-classical approaches for reinforcement learning tasks with performances similar to classical algorithms, while learning significantly more compact models.
-However, their scope is currently limited to applications and evaluations in relatively simple benchmark environments mostly from the OpenAI gym suite~\cite{brockman2016}.
+One potential application for NISQ devices is the hybrid training of parameterized quantum circuits (PQCs) as machine learning models~\cite{farhi2018}.
+While this technique has been studied in various domains of machine learning~\cite{benedetti2019}, deep reinforcement learning has only recently attracted substantial research interest in this context.
+Existing works~(see Sec.~\ref{sec:sota_qdrl}) demonstrate the applicability of hybrid quantum-classical approaches for reinforcement learning tasks, with performances similar to classical algorithms while learning notably more compact models.
+However, their scope is currently limited to relatively simple benchmark environments, mainly from the OpenAI gym suite~\cite{brockman2016}.

-Our main contribution in this work is the first demonstration of the feasibility of quantum deep reinforcement learning for a simulated robotic task.
-We apply the Double Deep Q-Network algorithm~\cite{hasselt2016} with a parameterized quantum circuit as approximator for the Q-function to three simulated navigation tasks for a wheeled robot.
-We show that it is possible to solve this navigation task with a quantum simulator by using a number of qubits, gates and circuit depth which are within the reach of near term quantum computers.
-In addition, we compare two different encoding techniques and various circuit depths within each technique.
-Furthermore, we discuss various challenges and limitations of the presented method and potential areas of research for quantum machine learning to contribute to future advancements in autonomous robotics.